-During the registration process, Application calculates the residual error, RMSE, and root mean square total error for all control points.
+During the registration process, the application calculates residual errors, RMSE, and total root mean square error for all control points.

 RMSE